 Arabic at KU

 The Department African and African American at the University of Kansas offers courses in Modern Standard Arabic at four levels in addition to courses of dialectical Arabic.
 The focus of the courses is conversational, media, literary works, classical and regional dialects of Arabic.
 The program prepares students to attain high global competence level by teaching Arabic language to professional levels of language proficiency.
 Students gain in-depth understanding of the infinitely rich Arabic speaking cultures of the Middle East and beyond.

 The courses offered are designed according to the World Readiness Standards for Learning Languages, and the American Council of Teachers of Foreign Languages (ACTFL) proficiency guidelines and they adopt the backward curriculum design framework.
-Instruction in our courses is student centred and the courses adopt the communicative and interactive teaching approaches to develop ability in listening, speaking, reading, writing and cultural awareness.
+Instruction in our courses is student centered and the courses adopt the communicative and interactive teaching approaches to develop ability in listening, speaking, reading, writing and cultural awareness.

 Our students benefit from rigorous classes taught by expert language teachers, innovative technology, cultural activities and language partners to enhance the language learning experience.